asaucberkeley/asaweb/index.md

 show_call_box: true
 ---

-# ASA - Afghan Student Association
+# Afghan Student Association
-Join the Afghan students of UC Berkeley to discover the culture, heritage, and lifestyle of all Afghan Peoples.
+Welcome to UC Berkeley's Afghan Student Association, a plane to learn about the culture, heritage, and traditions of Afghan peoples.